QueenShabazz/javascriptClosures/README.md

   * Slack out the solution when finished.

   * Explain that the callback function passed to the setTimeout() is a closure.
-It remembers the value of i from the last iteration of the loop, which is 4.
+It remembers the value of index from the last iteration of the loop, which is 4.

-  * Reiterate that all three closures created by the for-loop share the same global scope access the same value of index.
+  * Reiterate that all three closures created by the for-loop share the same global scope to access the value of the index.

 ### 6. Students Do: Creating & Working With Closures (15 mins)
 #### TAs DO: